erenkulaksiz/changeString/README.md

 # changeString
- Changes all words in a large string to specified word.
+Changes strings in specified text file.
+This script isn't made for serious purposes.